-The following table shows the rates for Greenville ARM loans which reset after the seventh year.
+The following table shows the rates for Fairfield ARM loans which reset after the seventh year.
 If no results are shown or you would like to compare the rates against other introductory periods you can use the products menu to select rates on loans that reset after 1, 3, 5 or 10 years.
 By default refinance loans are displayed.
 Clicking on the purchase button displays current purchase rates.

 The following table shows current 30-year mortgage rates available in New York.
 You can use the menus to select other loan durations, alter the loan amount, or change your location.